catree/SimpleMandelbrotDemo/SimpleMandelbrotDemo/README.md

 SimpleMandelbrotDemo
 ====================

-Simple application in Java showing a Mandelbrot set with multithreading rendering.
+Simple application in Java showing a Mandelbrot set with multi-threading rendering.